ddella/ProxySQL/README.md

 ### Start a MySQL client

 We need to connect to the ProxySQL server started in the preceding step.
-I'm using the official MariaDB SQL client.
+I'm using the official MariaDB SQL Docker container.
 Since the client and ProxySQL containers are in the same network, use the real `TCP-port`.
 The username and password, for a new ProxySQL, is `radmin/radmin`.
 Don't use `admin/admin` or you will have the message `ERROR 1040 (42000): User 'admin' can only connect locally`.

 Open a `terminal` and start another Docker container that has the `mysql`client command line interface.